geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 It puts in choice.

 ##### **Geohot** [[00:48:52](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2932)]
-It puts in the three matmalls.
+It puts in the three matmuls.

 ##### **Geohot** [[00:48:53](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2933)]
 And that's it.